ArvindHarinder1/PrivatePreviewDocs/zAccidentalDeletes.md

 # Preview scope
 The preview allows you to prevent accidental deletions.
 You can define a threshold, that if exceeded, would cause the provioning job to stop executing and prompt for an admin to confirm that the deletions are expected.

+# Important
+When using the accidental deletions capabiliy, please don't restart provisioning.
+It can cause events to be missed.

 # Testing the preview capability
 ## Test environment
 It is okay to use this in a production tenant, but you should create a second enterprise application for testing and point that to a **non production** instance of your application.